lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-Use head to see the top four models.
+To see the top four models, use head.
 The AIC column shows the models are all very similar.
-This tell us a few things, such as these variables may not contribute substantially to model fit.
-We could be fairly safe with using any of these models.
+Here, we see that these variables may not contribute substantially to model fitness.
+We could be safe using any of these models.

 ---
 ## Adhering to the STROBE Statement